mwelsherbiny/Finance/README.md

 - View the history of all your transactions

 # Installation
-Clone the project repository:
-Install the required dependencies:
+Install the required dependencies
 - pip install -r requirements.txt
-Start the Flask development server:
+Start the Flask development server
 - flask run